My experience with IBS was like being a prisoner in my own body and slave to my digestive system 24/7.

 It took some time of course, I’d had 2 years of literally wearing away my gut, I was concerned about Leaky Gut Syndrome – a condition where the epithelial membrane (the protective layer) of the gut wall is worn away and allows for food particles to get through the wall directly in to the bloodstream and causing havoc for the body.

 The above experience was in 2009-2012.
-I still have IBS flare-ups from time to time if I, unsuspectingly, eat any of the foods on my intolerance list – barley, sunflower seeds and pumpkin seeds being the worst offenders.
+I still have IBS flare-ups from time to time if I, unsuspectingly, eat any of the foods on my intolerance list – barley being the only remaining worst offender!
 I get immediate symptoms – tiredness, body feeling heavy, headache, negative emotions, loose stools, flatulence and they last for a few days.
 Those days are a reminder of how I use to feel every single day and I simply don’t know how I got through it!
 Minute by minute I suppose….

 I must mention that IBS is a personal experience for all who suffer from it.
 The cause of it can differ from person to person, the triggers and symptoms can also differ, as does the severity of the symptoms and how people deal with it.
 Stress is a huge trigger for me, just as much as the food intolerances.
 Stress is felt right in the gut, it affects your gut bacteria population which has an effect on your hormones and emotional state.
 Freeing yourself of the foods which cause physical symptoms should be as important as limiting stress.
 This whole journey has brought me to understand, and practice, the use of breathing and meditation to control stress in my life.
 This has been an incredibly important part of my healing and will continue to be forever.